Emergency Procedures

 PROCEDURE TO FOLLOW

-GRADE 1: Bad visibility, fog, or rain.
+LEVEL 1: Bad visibility, fog, or rain.
+Wind about 15m/s, Visibility less than 100 meters due fog.
 Careful driving.
 Car headlights on.
 Speed limit=20km/hr.

-GRADE 2: Soft snowfall.
+LEVEl 2: Rain, wind over 20m/s, snow layer.
+Visibility less than 50 meters.
 Only 4WD vehicles allowed to drive.
 Car headlights on.
 Speed limit= 20km/hr.
+Pedestrian traffic and outdoor activities suspend

-GRADE 3: Blizzards, roads covered with snow.
+LEVEL 3: Strong storm, snow accumulation greater than 20cm Visibility less than 20 meters, wind over 30m/s.
 Only 4WD vehicles allowed to drive.
 Use snow chains.
 Speed limit= 20km/hr.

 SAFETY ZONES